BCNGEEKS/Geekateca/MarkdownGuidelines.md

 ### Ordered Lists

-    To do a tortilla de patatas you will need both potatoes, eggs and onion.
+    To do a tortilla de patatas you will need potatoes, eggs and onion.

     1. First peel the potatoes and fry them.
     2. Then fry the onion.